Red and white meat slaughterhouses: standard operating procedures

 In your SOP for stunning you must:

-- state the stunning method to be used and the relevant factors (parameters)
+- state the stunning method to be used and the required parameters (such as electrical current, gas concentrations, cartridge power)

 - include the manufacturer’s recommendations on using and maintaining the stunning equipment